trex-paxos/trex-paxos-jvm/README.md

 - [x] Write a test harness that injects rolling network partitions.
 - [x] Write property-based tests exhaustively to verify correctness.
 - [x] Write extensive documentation, including detailed JavaDoc.
-- [ ] Write a `Network` for a demo.
-As Kwik does not support connection fail-over, we will start with something QUIC-like over UDP.
+- [x] Write a `Network` for a demo.
+Kwik does not support connection fail-over.
+So will make something QUIC-like over UDP.
 - [ ] Implement distributed advisor lock service as a full demo.
 - [ ] Implement cluster membership changes as UPaxos.
-- [ ] Add optionality so that randomized timeouts can be replaced by some other leader failure detection (e.g. JGroups).
+- [ ] Add in phi acculmulator for leader failure detection.

 ## Attribution